 The aircraft had been delivered from the factory in Seattle just a couple of days earlier and looked immaculate.
 The Lancaster looked equally imposing inside the hangar placed centrally amongst the audience of about 2,000 packed into the hangar, more than twice the originally planned number - and there was still room to spare.
 I did several interviews in the hangar with the local media, newspapers, radio and TV, during a break between rehearsal and recording.
 It was the first time I had had such a large live audience for any of my media interviews.

 The band concert was a great success and Lima Tango was a really impressive sight parked on Echo dispersal, lit with sodium floodlights.
-With the recording 'in the can' for broadcast 24 hours later, anyone who wanted, and most people did want, had conducted tours of the inside of the pristine B747, walking up the steps at the rear and exiting down the steps at the front.
-As soon as the last visitor had left the Boeing, the aircraft took off for Heathrow just before midnight and six hours later was on its way to Los Angeles on its very first commercial service.
+With the recording 'in the can' for broadcast 24 hours later, anyone who wanted, and most of the audience did want, had conducted tours of the inside of the pristine B747, walking up the steps at the rear and exiting down the steps at the front.
+As soon as the last visitor had left the Boeing, the aircraft took off from Scampton for London Heathrow Airport just before midnight and six hours later was on its way to Los Angeles on its very first commercial service.
 What a pity the concert was not seen on television.
-RAF Scampton got a lot of excellent PR out of the concert but the real stars were the two City of Lincoln aeroplanes.
+RAF Scampton got a lot of excellent PR out of the concert, but the real stars were the two City of Lincoln aeroplanes.

-It was a bit of a tight squeeze along the taxiway: note the white-suited marshaller on the grass with his hand up.
+Above: It was a bit of a tight squeeze along the taxiway: note the white-suited marshaller with his hand up on the grass by the flagpole.
+That hand signal did not mean stop; it meant there was clearance between the flagpole and the aircraft wingtip.
 I had taken some of the media photographers to the top of No 1 Hangar to get this pic.
 (The TV crews preferred to stay at ground level.)
 My office at that time was in the building at the bottom left of this image.

-"Check the tyres, light the fires, last one airborne's ****" was an old RAF pilot saying.
-That's me at Cape Town waiting while the captain did his own walk around.
+Left: That's me at Cape Town waiting while the captain did his own walk around pre-flight inspection.